Compression Socks, Compression Stockings & Support Hoses

 In order to help control odor, bacteria, fungus and overall comfort compression stockings need more than the basics.
 Moisture wicking compression socks and stockings release trapped moisture that could make compression stockings uncomfortable.
 Mediven offers moisture wicking technology in all styles, Sigvaris offers moisture wicking in their athletic lines only.
 Jobst offers moisture wicking in their Activewear and Sensifoot lines.

 Clima Comfort Technology is a unique technology to Mediven products, The skin on the human body is the largest organ and protects us against environmental factors, as well as regulates temperature and water balance.
 The moisture on the skin caused by perspiration must evaporate quickly, particularly in the summer time when it is hot; rapid evaporation is key to the skin staying fresh.
 During the winter time, we need textile fabrics that absorb the moisture and transport it away from the skin surface to ensure the skin doesn't freeze and stays dry and comfortable.
 Clima Comfort ensures a reliable climate exchange between the skin and the garment all year round.
 It accomplishes this through a specific knitting technology that absorbs moisture immediately and then transports it quickly to the outer surface of the garment.

 In a study conducted to demonstrate this technology, Medi's stockings were compared to competitors to measure water evaporation through the fabric while simulating the sweat secreted by the skin during physical exercise.
 The results showed that due to Clima Comfort, Medi has the best climate exchange between the skin and compression garments.
-Comfy foot technology in some products that allow easier donning and doffing actions.
+Comfy foot technology in some products that allow easier donning and doffing.

-A number of regulations are in place for compression products.
-Medi, Jobst and Sigvaris brands have sought and received certifications:
+A number of regulations are in place for pressure products.
+Medi, Jobst and Sigvaris brands have certifications.

 - FDA registered